dave-ying/cursor-changer/README.md

 -   **⌨️ Quick Toggle**: Switch your custom cursor on or off instantly with a keyboard shortcut (Default: `Ctrl` + `Shift` + `X`).
 -   **📏 Adjustable Size**: Make cursors as tiny or as large as you'd like (up to 256 px)
 -   **🛡️ One-Click Reset**: Revert to the default Windows cursor instantly at any time.
+-   **🧼 Non-Intrusive by Design**: When Cursor Changer closes, it automatically restores Windows' default cursor theme, leaving no trace.

 <a id="changelog"></a>
 ## 📄 Changelog